-- A. The Parties entered into an Agreement dated November 1, 2017 (the "Agreement") to deliver the City's Temporary Rent/Utility Assistance (TRUA) program to help stabilize Denver renters and homeowners. - B. The Parties wish to amend the Agreement to increase funding for, extend the term of, and add a financial literacy component to the program.
+- A. The Parties entered into an Agreement dated November 1, 2017, as amended by that certain Amendatory Agreement dated May 23, 2018 (the "Agreement") to deliver the City's Temporary Rent/Utility Assistance (TRUA) program to help stabilize Denver renters and homeowners. - B. The Parties wish to amend the Agreement to increase funding and extend the term of the program described therein.